imrafaelmerino/JIO/README.md

 ```

+`EventBuilder` key points:

+- It's a builder for creating JFR events.
+- The 'exp' field represents the specific expression associated with the event.
+- Allows customization of event messages for successful and failed computations.
+- The event message for successful computations is, by default, the string representation of the result and can be
+  customized using the `withSuccessOutput` method.
+- The event message for failed computations is, by default, formatted
+  as `exception.getClass().getName():exception.getMessage()` and can be customized with the `withFailureOutput` method.
+- The `EventBuilder` is associated with a specific expression, and events generated from different expressions can be
+  correlated using a specified context.

-You can call debug() without providing an EventBuilder, and JIO will use a default event builder.
-This simplifies the
+You can call debug() without providing an EventBuilder, and JIO will use a default one with "Val" as the
-debugging process for common use cases.
+expression name and without a context.

 ### Debugging Expressions

 JIO's debugging capabilities extend beyond individual effects.
 You can attach a debug mechanism to each operand of an
 expression using the `debugEach` method.
 This allows you to monitor and log the execution of each operand
 individually.
+This operand is recursive, if the subexpressions are expressions themselves, debugEach will be
+call on them copying before the context of the event (if specified).
 The provided `EventBuilder` or a descriptive context can be used to customize the debug events for each operand.

 ```code